NREL/HPC/docs/Documentation/Development/Libraries/ipopt.md

     * `--with-lapack-lflags` gives the location of LAPACK and BLAS libraries as well as the needed linker lines.
 Here we are using Intel's single dynamic library interface (google "mkl single dynamic library" for more details on this).
     * `ADD_CFLAGS`, `ADD_FCFLAGS` and `ADD_FFLAGS` say to use those extra flags when compiling C and fortran code, respectively.
 Specifically, `-march=skylake-avx512` tells the compiler to optimize code for the skylake CPUs on Eagle which is [recommended for perfomance reasons](https://www.nrel.gov/hpc/eagle-software-libraries-mkl.html).

+!!! tip
-**Note**: When linking with MKL libraries, Intel's [link line advisor](https://software.intel.com/content/www/us/en/develop/articles/intel-mkl-link-line-advisor.html) is extremely helpful.
+    When linking with MKL libraries, Intel's [link line advisor](https://software.intel.com/content/www/us/en/develop/articles/intel-mkl-link-line-advisor.html) is extremely helpful.

+!!! note
-**Note**: When compiling Julia with MKL libraries, the single dynamic library interface is used to link against.
+    When compiling Julia with MKL libraries, the single dynamic library interface is used to link against.
 This is why we are also using that linking method.
 Using a different linking method will cause unusual behaviors when using Ipopt with Julia (e.g. through JuMP).

 ## Usage

 ### Using Custom Ipopt with JuMP

+!!! note
-**NOTE:** When running your custom Ipopt build on Eagle, you will need to do two things:
+    When running your custom Ipopt build on Eagle, you will need to do two things:

     1. Load the same MKL module you compiled against:
         ```bash
         module load mkl
         ```
     2. Add the directory containing Ipopt and HSL libraries to your LD_LIBRARY_PATH
         ```bash
         export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${MYLIB}
         ```

 To use our custom installation of Ipopt with `Ipopt.jl`, we do the following: